Welcome to Project Threads! In this project, you will add features to the threading system of Pintos.

 Even if you read through some of these during previous projects, we recommend (re)reading through the following sections of the Pintos documentation:

 First, log into your VM.
 You should already have your Pintos code from Project User Programs, which you will be building off of.
 We recommend that you tag your final Project User Programs code since you will probably build off of it for Project File Systems.

-cd ~/code/group git tag proj-userprog-completed git push group master --tags
+cd ~/code/group git tag proj-userprog-completed git push group main --tags

 If you are using the staff solution for Project User Programs (check Ed for more information), you will need to reset your repo.

-git fetch staff master rm -rf src/ git checkout staff/master -- src git commit -m "Reset to skeleton code before applying diff" git pull staff master git push group master
+git fetch staff main rm -rf src/ git checkout staff/main -- src git commit -m "Reset to skeleton code before applying diff" git pull staff main git push group main

 Then, you can apply the given patch

 p1.diff is in